top of page

 4. Support and regulate to optimise quality.

-5. Standardise the specification of parts across all manufacturers.
+5. Standardise the specification of parts.

 Current unresolved issues.

 Lack of standardisation.
-The specification of parts is not standardised, this causes endless increases in overall cost of manufactured goods in our world economy.
+The specification of parts is generally not standardised, this causes endless increases in overall cost of manufactured goods in our world economy.
 Many people will have experience of throwing out endless electronic cables, power supplies, and many other products, because everyone is making products to different specifications.
 This is just the beginning, the problem is vast.
-For example consider how many different designs of electric motors there are in the world, probably millions.
+For example consider how many different designs of electric motors there are in the world, maybe hundreds of thousands.
 All electric motors do the same thing, they cause a shaft to spin, and the speed, torque, and voltage are the main specifications of the motor.
 For every requirement of a motor, it is perfectly possible to have one design that meets that requirement.
 So for example starting motors on cars (and all engines) could be limited to say 3 designs of motor to allow for small, medium and larger engines, whereas we estimate there is thousands of designs of starting motors.
 Furthermore the starting motor itself will have many equivalent uses such as a winch motor, thus reducing the number of designs to the minimum required to satisfy all requirements.
 Doing this across all products creates huge benefits and savings, whereas having multiple designs from multiple manufacturers creates many problems, as follows:

-1. Huge extra repeated costs of many companies having to design their own version of the same product.
+1. Huge extra repeated design costs of many companies having to design their own version of the same product.

 2. Reduction in the quality of design, because companies struggle to find the design and testing resources they need for every product they make.